The National Fire Protection Association (NFPA) describes an Arc Flash as

 More than sufficient time should be spent designing and evaluating high amperage circuit breakers and other products to limit the arc flash incident energy and provide the highest protection to workers exposed to arc flash hazards.
-Additionally, organizations should provide safety training, proper personal protective equipment (PPE), preventative maintenance services and other options that can help companies reduce the threat from electrical or arc flash incidents within their facilities.
+Additionally, organizations should provide electrical safety training, proper personal protective equipment (PPE), preventative maintenance services and other options that can help companies reduce the threat from electrical or arc flash incidents within their facilities.

 - Establish a facility electrical safety program with clearly defined responsibilities.

 - Appoint an electrical safety program manager.

 - Conduct Arc Flash/NFPA 70E Electrical Safety Training for any workers exposed to 50V or more.